Thursday, 1 October 2015

-The story of this poem concludes the Christmas season, which you are all looking forward to, I imagine.
+The story of this poem concludes the Christmas season.
 Some of you may have noticed the windows in this cathedral that tell the Christmas story, including the window telling the story of the Presentation of the Christ Child in the Temple.
 And so I conclude with that poem:

 A Song for Simeon (TS Eliot)

 Lord, the Roman hyacinths are blooming in bowls and

 The winter sun creeps by the snow hills;